Aluminum Model Toys: Ertl

-In 1983 AMT was purchased by Ertl from Lesney and renamed AMT-Ertl.
-AMT-Ertl then had a twenty-four year relationship until AMT was sold again in 2007.
+In 1983 AMT was purchased by Ertl from Lesney and renamed "AMT-Ertl".
+The business then had a twenty-four year relationship until AMT was sold again in 2007.
 In the early 1990s AMT released brand new kits with new tooling for some of their old favorites, such as the 1955 Chevrolet Bel Air, 1966 Ford Fairlane GT, 1958 Edsel Pacer, 1960 Ford Starliner and 1957 Chrysler 300.
-These kits sold fairly well and can still be found on auction sites such as eBay at reasonable prices.
+These kits sold fairly well and can still be found on auction sites at reasonable prices.
 The details in these kits far exceeded any from the 1960s.
 In the late 1990s AMT did something new in releasing pre-assembled and painted versions of these kits.
-These assembled models were sold as the Masterpiece Series and were nicely packaged in foam, similar to heavier diecast metal Franklin Mint or Danbury Mint models.
+These assembled models were sold as the Masterpiece Series and were packaged in foam, similar to heavier diecast metal Franklin Mint or Danbury Mint models.
 Each had a Certificate of Authenticity enclosed.
-These models were beautifully finished and featured whitewall tires along with very detailed and authentically painted engines, suspensions and interiors, much more detailed than any promotional ever was, although these seem to be oriented to the adult collector and not the possible customer.
+These models had finishes and featured whitewall tires along with very detailed and authentically painted engines, suspensions and interiors, although these seem to be oriented to the adult collector and not the possible customer.
 Selections included a 1957 Chrysler 300C, 1960 Ford Starliner, 1962 Chevrolet Impala SS convertible, 1962 Pontiac Catalina SD421, 1966 Buick Riviera and a few others.
 These ultra detailed models can still be had for less than $30.00 today on eBay and are one of the best bargains around.
 As assembled kits they were factory-glued together, but the glue used appears to be of high quality and when cared for properly they can be kept in good condition for years.